LachlanGray/slim-ql/README.md

 In a nutshell:
 - There is a `sample`, `from`, and `where` segment in each prompt
     - `sample` contains the main prompt template
-    - `from` specifies the model being used
+    - `from` specifies the model(s) being used
-    - `where` specifies conditions/constraints for generated variables
+    - `where` (optional) specifies conditions/constraints for generated variables
 - Each line in `sample` is either enclosed in double quotes `""` or not.
-    - If it is, it is a *prompt line* and the is added to the prompt
+    - If it is, this is a *prompt line* and the line is appended to the prompt
     - If not, the line is executed as python
 - Prompt lines treat curly braces `{}` the same way as f-strings.
 I.e. if you have a function-local variable `x`, then you can insert it into the prompt as
     ```